Lifebogger presents the Full Story of a Liverpool Football Legend and Utility Master best known by the Nickname; “Jamie”.

-Having education as an option was the reason while Milner Snr allowed little James Milner to have the cherished role of a ball boy for Leeds United.
+Having education as an option was the reason why Milner Snr allowed little James Milner to have the cherished role of a ball boy for Leeds United.
 Milner senior was a decent footballer himself as well as a good runner.
-H

-is son recalls: “When I was about 10 he told me to practice as much on my left foot as my right.
-He said all the best players can use either foot.
+His son recalls: “When I was about 10, he told me to practice as much on my left foot as my right.
+He said all the best players could use either foot.
 It was great advice.”